History of sugar: Origins of sugarcane

 The second domestication center is mainland southern China and Taiwan where S. sinense was a primary cultigen of the Austronesian peoples.
 Words for sugarcane exist in the Proto-Austronesian languages in Taiwan, reconstructed as *təbuS or **CebuS, which became *tebuh in Proto-Malayo-Polynesian.
 It was one of the original major crops of the Austronesian peoples from at least 3500 BC.
 Introduction of the sweeter S. officinarum may have gradually replaced it throughout its cultivated range in Island Southeast Asia.

 From Island Southeast Asia, S. officinarum was spread eastward into Polynesia and Micronesia by Austronesian voyagers as a canoe plant by around 1500 BC.
 It was also spread westward and northward by around 1000 BC to China and India by Austronesian traders, where it further hybridized with Saccharum sinense and Saccharum barberi.
 From there it spread further into western Eurasia and the Mediterranean.

-India, where the process of refining cane juice into granulated crystals was developed, was often visited by imperial convoys (such as those from China) to learn about cultivation and sugar refining.
+There is speculation among scholars people in Polynesia may have produced granulated cane sugar because of the simple process.
+However evidence is limited because of the lack of writing.
+The first credible written evidence for granulated sugar dates to ancient India, the process described the refining of cane juice into granulated crystals and was often visited by imperial convoys (such as those from China) to learn about cultivation and sugar refining.
 By the sixth century AD, sugar cultivation and processing had reached Persia.
 In the Mediterranean, sugarcane was possibly brought through the Arab medieval expansion.
 "Wherever they went, the medieval Arabs brought with them sugar, the product and the technology of its production."

 Asia

-Sugarcane is native of tropical areas such as the Indian subcontinent (South Asia) and Southeast Asia.
+Sugarcane is native of tropical areas such as the Indian subcontinent (South Asia) and Southeast Asia and Southern China and Taiwan.
 Different species seem to have originated from different locations; Saccharum barberi originated in India, and S. edule and S. officinarum came from New Guinea.
-One of the earliest historical references to sugarcane is in Chinese manuscripts dating to the 8th century BCE, which state that the use of sugarcane originated in India.
+One of the earliest historical references to sugarcane is in a Chinese manuscripts dating to the 8th century BCE, which described sugar cane farming and production in Ancient India.

 In the tradition of Indian medicine (āyurveda), sugarcane is known by the name Ikṣu, and sugarcane juice is known as Phāṇita.
 Its varieties, synonyms and characteristics are defined in nighaṇṭus such as the Bhāvaprakāśa (1.6.23, group of sugarcanes).

-Sugar remained relatively unimportant until around 350 AD when the Indians discovered methods of turning sugarcane juice into granulated crystals that were easier to store and transport.
+Sugar cane juice may have been turned into granulated cane sugar by Polynesians however evidence of this is limited because of the lack of writing and only speculated among scholars.Sugar remained relatively unimportant until around 350 AD when Indians discovered methods of turning sugarcane juice into granulated crystals that were easier to store and transport.
 It was then considered as 'sweet spice' and Indian traders started trading sugar outside India.